confluentinc/examples/microservices-orders/docs/index.rst

 .. figure:: images/kibana_microservices.png
     :alt: image

-If you are running Confluent Enterprise (local or Docker) you can see a lot more information in Confluent Control Center:
+If you are running |cpe| (local or Docker) you can see a lot more information in Confluent Control Center:

 * `KSQL tab <http://localhost:9021/development/ksql/localhost%3A8088/streams>`__ : view KSQL streams and tables, and to create KSQL queries.
 Otherwise, run the KSQL CLI `ksql http://localhost:8088`.
 To get started, run the query `SELECT * FROM ORDERS;`
 * `Streams monitoring tab <http://localhost:9021/monitoring/streams>`__ : view the throughput and latency performance of the microservices